Planning Coordination Sample Clauses

 Planning Coordination.
 To the greatest extent possible, the Parties will coordinate and share hydrologic information with respect to the planned location of future xxxxx in the Taos Valley.

 Planning Coordination.
-In keeping with regional economic development principles, Recipients shall coordinate economic development planning and implementation projects with other economic development organizations affecting the area, especially EDA-funded recipients such as State and Urban planning grantees, adjoining Economic Development Districts (XXXx) and Indian Tribes, and University Centers (UCs).
+In keeping with regional economic development principles, the Recipient should coordinate economic development planning and implementation projects with other economic development organizations active in the project area, especially EDA-funded recipients such as state and urban planning grantees, adjoining Economic Development Districts (XXXx) and Indian Tribes, and University Centers (UCs).

 Planning Coordination.
 EFD and the DISTRICT agree to cooperate in good faith as described in Oregon Revised Statues Chapter 195.
 The DISTRICT will participate in all comprehensive planning, plan amendments, and amendments to land-use regulations within EFD.